 I built Zsper because I got tired of that loop.

-TL;DR: Zsper is an AI writing tool with a persistent, inspectable memory of how you think — your opinions, your stories, your frameworks, your voice.
-A deterministic engine picks your most-trusted material before the model writes a word, so every draft argues your position, in your English, for Indian readers.
+TL;DR: Zsper isn't another AI writing tool.
+It's an AI that learns how you write — three things, specifically: your writing patterns (how you build an argument), your tone (your register, your own English), and your topic authority (what you actually know deeply — the stances, stories, and facts you're credible on).
+It keeps all of that as a persistent, inspectable memory.
+A deterministic engine picks your most-trusted material before the model writes a word, so every draft argues your position, in your voice, for your reader.
 You approve everything that speaks for you.
 And it gets measurably more yours every time you publish.
 Think.
 Remember.
 Write.

 Whenever someone asks "what is Zsper," the honest answer starts with what it replaces.
 For most people that's a chat window — ChatGPT, Claude, Gemini, one of those.
 Brilliant tools.
 Also completely stateless.
 A blank prompt box is a stranger you re-introduce yourself to every single morning, and no amount of clever prompting fixes the underlying problem, which is that it forgot you the moment you hit close.

 Zsper is the opposite architecture.
-It's a writing tool built around a memory of you that persists across sessions, across formats, across months.
-It writes articles, newsletters, and LinkedIn posts.
-And the core assumption is inverted: instead of you feeding the tool context every time, the tool already holds your context and reaches for it on its own.
+It's not a writing tool with a bigger prompt box — it's an intelligence layer built around a memory of you that persists across sessions, across formats, across months.
+It has learned how you build an argument, how you sound, and which topics you can speak on with authority.
+It writes articles, newsletters, and LinkedIn posts off that.
+And the core assumption is inverted: instead of you feeding it context every time, it already holds your context and reaches for it on its own.

 That single inversion changes everything downstream.
 Let me walk you through what it actually means, because the word "memory" gets used loosely and I want to be precise.